zhan7721/Crosslingual_SER/README.md

 * prepare selected data (see split_id for selected speech)

-  - You could visit my HuggingFace homepage [Link Text](https://huggingface.co/zhan7721) for PAVOQUE (DE) and Chinese datasets.
+  - You could visit my [HuggingFace Homepage](https://huggingface.co/zhan7721) for PAVOQUE (DE) and Chinese datasets.
 IEMOCAP dataset is private only.

 ## Train & test models